 Price momentum is still negative on the weekly chart, which means more time is needed for bitcoin to decisively break above its short-term downtrend.

 1 p.m.
 HKT/SGT (5 a.m.
 UTC): Japan economic watchers survey (Nov.)

 2:30 p.m.
 HKT/SGT (6:30 a.m.
 UTC): France non-farm payrolls (Q3)

 8 p.m.
 HKT/SGT (12 p.m.
 UTC): MBA mortgage applications (weekly)

 11 p.m.
 HKT/SGT (3 p.m.
 UTC): U.S. job openings

 In case you missed it, here are the most recent episodes of â€œFirst Moverâ€ on CoinDesk TV:

-Todayâ€™s crypto explainer: What Are Bitcoin Mining Pools?
+Todayâ€™s crypto explainer: How Do Bitcoin Transactions Work?